Universal541/brianreymore/src/content/essays/caesar's_ledger.md

 ## References

 [^1]: Smedley D. Butler, *War Is a Racket* (1935).
 [^2]: Dwight D. Eisenhower, Farewell Address, January 17, 1961.
-[^3]: Senate Select Committee on Intelligence, reports on prewar intelligence regarding Iraq; Iraq War civilian casualty research and postwar assessments.
+[^3]: Senate Select Committee on Intelligence reports on prewar intelligence regarding Iraq; Iraq War civilian casualty research and postwar assessments.
-[^4]: Afghanistan Papers, Special Inspector General for Afghanistan Reconstruction reports; U.S. withdrawal reporting and congressional review.
+[^4]: *The Afghanistan Papers*, SIGAR reports, and reporting on the U.S. withdrawal from Afghanistan.
 [^5]: Nick Turse, *Kill Anything That Moves*; Vietnam War civilian casualty and veteran accounts.
-[^6]: Jonathan Shay, *Achilles in Vietnam*; Brett Litz et al., work on moral injury.
+[^6]: Jonathan Shay, *Achilles in Vietnam*; Brett Litz et al., research on moral injury.
 [^7]: Admiral Mike Mullen, remarks on national debt as a national security threat.
-[^8]: Bureau of Investigative Journalism reporting on drone warfare; Obama administration drone-policy documents and critiques.
+[^8]: Bureau of Investigative Journalism reporting on drone warfare; Obama administration drone-policy analysis.
-[^9]: Reporting and legal analysis regarding the Soleimani strike and U.S.-Iran escalation.
+[^9]: Reporting and legal analysis regarding the Soleimani strike and U.S.–Iran escalation.